wandb/docs/docs/guides/integrations/prompts/quickstart.md

 <CTAButtons colabLink="https://colab.research.google.com/github/wandb/examples/blob/master/colabs/prompts/WandB_Prompts_Quickstart.ipynb"></CTAButtons>

 :::info
-Support for W&B Prompts will end in 2024.
+Support for W&B Prompts ends in 2024.
 W&B recommends that current Prompt users transition to [Weave](https://weave-docs.wandb.ai/?utm_source=wandb_docs&utm_medium=docs&utm_campaign=weave-nudge), a tool specifically designed for tracking and evaluating LLM applications.
 Weave offers a faster, more intuitive experience tailored for teams building with Generative AI.

 For assistance, contact support@wandb.com.
 :::

-This Quickstart guide will walk you how to use [Trace](./intro.md) to visualize and debug calls to LangChain, LlamaIndex or your own LLM Chain or Pipeline:
+This Quickstart guide describes how to use [Trace](./intro.md) to visualize and debug calls to LangChain, LlamaIndex or your own LLM Chain or Pipeline:

 1. **[Langchain:](#use-wb-trace-with-langchain)** Use the 1-line LangChain environment variable or context manager integration for automated logging.